LibrariesHacked/data-treaders/introduction-to-data/group-exercise-jargon-busting.md

 We will be separating into groups of 5-6 per table.

-### Part A: 15 minutes
+#### Part A: 15 minutes

-Taking the following set of terms and ideas, work together to explain what each one means (note: use both each other and the internet as a resource!).
+Taking the following set of terms and work together to explain what each one means.
 Try to only spend 1 minute on each and don't worry about covering them all.
 Make a note of those your group resolves and those you are still struggling with.

 Use flipchart paper to write down each term, with thoughts on the definition around each one.